syncfusion-content/flutter-docs/Flutter/DateRangePicker/date-navigations.md

 {% endtabs %}

-### Date range picker navigation mode
+### Navigation mode
-You can customize the navigation mode of date range picker by using the [navigationMode] () property of [SfDateRangePicker] (), which has options to disable the view navigation through swipe interaction, also allows to scroll the view.
-By default the [navigationMode] () set as ‘DateRangePickerNavigationMode.snap’.
+You can customize the navigation mode of date range picker by using the [navigationMode]() property of `SfDateRangePicker`, which has options to disable the view navigation through swipe interaction, also allows to scroll the view.
+By default the `navigationMode` set as `DateRangePickerNavigationMode.snap`.

 {% tabs %}
 {% highlight Dart %}